SmithWillSuffice/ohanga-pai/content/blog/62_n-body_problems.md

 ```
 TODO:
 * The concept in 3BP.
-* How it appears in the allegory fo modern political
+* How it appears in the allegory of modern political
 economy.
 The hapless Turkey, the Foolish Disk Worlder.
-* The disanalogy of it, and why some allegories are
+* The dis-analogy of it, and why some allegories are
 made to be motive to overcome the main problem.
 ```